 What will learning look like?

 Large-scale lectures will be adapted for online delivery, while smaller classes will be delivered on-campus where it is possible and safe to do so.
-This will vary between programmes.
-As the public health guidance is evolving, we will be monitoring these changes to develop teaching timetables that take into account the continually changing situation.

 We will work to accommodate the small number of students who cannot come to campus for health, access, global travel restrictions or other reasons, so as not to disadvantage their academic journey.
 We are working hard to ensure that all learning will be made available online to allow for students who may face delays in arriving in Ireland, allow for limits to student numbers in teaching spaces, accommodate those who cannot attend for health reasons, and to provide a backup in case of a rise in COVID-19 transmissions.